prometheus/pushgateway/README.md

 However, this behavior is usually undesired when scraping a Pushgateway.
 Generally, you would like to retain the `job` and `instance` labels of the metrics pushed to the Pushgateway.
-That's why you have set `honor_labels: true` in the scrape config for the Pushgateway.
+That's why you have to set `honor_labels: true` in the scrape config for the Pushgateway.
 It enables the desired behavior.
 See the [documentation](https://prometheus.io/docs/operating/configuration/#scrape_config)